ximtech/BufferString/README.md

 repeatChars(str, "ab", 2);    // "abab"
 ```

-## Fast number to string conversion
+## Fast number to string conversion and vice versa

 `int64_t` and `uint64_t` to `BufferString`